chrisgks/nlp-project/Readme.md

 ## About [Flair](https://github.com/flairNLP/flair)

 Why Flair:
-  * 1. It comprises of popular and state-of-the-art word embeddings, such as GloVe, BERT, ELMo, Character Embeddings, etc. There are very easy to use thanks to the Flair API
+  * It comprises of popular and state-of-the-art word embeddings, such as GloVe, BERT, ELMo, Character Embeddings, etc. There are very easy to use thanks to the Flair API
-  * 2. Flair’s interface allows us to combine different word embeddings and use them to embed documents.
-This in turn leads to a significant uptick in results
+  * Flair’s interface allows us to combine different word embeddings and use them to embed documents.
+This in turn leads to a significant uptick in results.
 ‘Flair Embedding’ is the signature embedding provided within the Flair library.
 It is powered by contextual string embeddings.